wgma00/PokemonShowdownBot/README.md

 - [PIP](https://pip.pypa.io/en/stable/).
 Package manager for python

 #### Guide:
-0. (optional) Setting up an environment separate from your host OS or global python integrator to avoid dependency conflicts.
+0. (optional) Setting up an environment separate from your host OS or global python interpreter to avoid dependency conflicts.

 - If you're on Linux you might find setting up a virtualenv with the following ``virtualenv -p /usr/bin/python3 quadbot && source quadbot/bin/activate`` will be helpful.
 - If you're on MacOS or Windows setting up [vagrant](https://www.vagrantup.com/docs/installation/) will be useful.
 Then you can use ``vagrant init && vagrant ssh`` to load this project's production environment.